LaeraFelipe/pop-os-grub-fix/readme.md

 ## 4) Run the installer (this repo)

-The script sets up a post-update hook (`/etc/grub.d/99_sync_grub`) so every `update-grub` automatically syncs the generated config into your EFI path (e.g., `/boot/efi/EFI/pop/` or `/boot/efi/EFI/ubuntu/`), avoiding the “GRUB minimal shell” and stale config issues.
+The script sets up a service to watch for grub changes so every `update-grub` automatically syncs the generated config into your EFI path (e.g., `/boot/efi/EFI/pop/` or `/boot/efi/EFI/ubuntu/`), avoiding the “GRUB minimal shell” and stale config issues.

 ```bash
 # From inside the cloned repo folder: